mark-watson/haskell_book/manuscript/hybrid_haskell_python_nlp.md

   return ret
 ~~~~~~~

-The main comman line program for using the client library:
+The main command line program for using the client library:

 {lang="haskell",linenos=off}
 ~~~~~~~